MatiasBaezaGraf/Barbershop/README.md

 IMPORTANT: This application runs on Ruby 2.7.2

 In the following instructions it's explained how to install Ruby and Rails to launch this app in a web server named Puma, which comes bundled with Rails.
-In Linux/UNIX or Mac OS/X you can use the package management system of your distribution such as RVM, as we are going to explain. **In every step that shows two commands, the first one is for Mas OS and the second one for Debian or Ubuntu.
+In Linux/UNIX or Mac OS/X you can use the package management system of your distribution or a third party app such as RVM, as we are going to explain. **In every step that shows two commands, the first one is for Mac OS and the second one for Debian/Ubuntu.
 If you are on Windows you can jump directly to step 5**, because you have to use donwloadable installers, which you'll be provided with the links.

 The following instruction are better explained in: